smlue/Snake_Game/README.md

 # Snake_Game
 The original snake game you remember from the last flip phone you used.
+I used this youtube tutorial while coding this project: https://www.youtube.com/watch?v=bI6e6qjJ8JQ